miled/wordpress-social-login/readme.md

 - Wide variety of identities providers (25+ IDP).
 - A highly customizable and fully extensible widgets.
 - Easy-to-use and clean user interfaces.
-- Contacts import from google, facebook, live and linkedin.
+- Contacts import from google, facebook, live, linkedin and vkontakte.
 - User profiles and contacts management.
 - Compatible with WordPress 3.0+, BuddyPress and bbPress.
 - ACL-based security model.